andres-canello/AzureAD/Block Legacy Authentication with Conditional Access.md

 - Go to the Azure Portal, Azure Active Directory and open the Sign-ins blade.
 - Click Columns and select Client App from the list.
-- Here is an example, please note that this works for domains using Federation or Cloud Authentication (Cloud ID, Pass-through Authentication or Password Hash Sync).\
+- Please note that this works for domains using Federation or Cloud Authentication (Cloud ID, Pass-through Authentication or Password Hash Sync).\

 The possible values are: IMAP, MAPI, Older Office Clients (the ones that rely on the Sign In Assistant), POP and SMTP.
 There is also an Other Clients category, which is a catch-all for everything else.